MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-intune.md

 ## Prerequisites

 - Field Service (Dynamics 365) mobile app for iOS and Android
-- Note the Bundle IDs to find the mobile app in Intune.
+- Note the bundle IDs to find the mobile app in Intune.

 |Platform | Bundle ID |
 | -- | -- |